 The British International School of Zagreb, which offers the English national curriculum and International Primary Curriculum leading to GCSEs and A-levels, was launched in 2013 and opened a boarding house in 2018.

-Croatia has four IB World Schools, which all teach in English.
+Croatia has six IB World Schools, which all teach in English.
 They include three state schools.
 Accrediting bodies active in the country include the Council of British International Schools and the Middle States Association of Colleges and Schools.

 Education is compulsory from age six to 14 and public schools are free up to age 18.
 Eight years of primary education are followed by four optional years of secondary education at gymnasium or vocational school.